dbrennand/Final-Year-Project/README.md

 The project's application uses the Twitter API to collect a Twitter user's friends.

 To get access to the Twitter API, a developer account is needed.
-You can apply for one [here](https://developer.twitter.com/en/apply-for-access).
-You can find more information about this process [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
+You can apply for one [here](https://developer.twitter.com/en/apply-for-access) and find more information about the application process [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).

 Once you have a developer account, go to the [developer portal](https://developer.twitter.com/en/portal/dashboard) to create an application.